-Forensic anthropology is the analysis of human remains for the medico-legal purpose of establishing identity.
-The discipline has adopted a pivotal role in UK and International investigations in cases of inter-personal violence and homicide, repatriation, mass disasters and war crimes.
+Forensic anthropology is the analysis of human remains for medico-legal purposes.
+The discipline has adopted a pivotal role in UK and International investigations of inter-personal violence and homicide, repatriation, mass disasters and war crimes.

-Our course provides you with training in dedicated laboratory areas with exclusive access to the unique skeletal collections in the Centre for Anatomy and Human Identfication (CAHID).
-The programme offers a unique mix of theoretical subject matter combined with hands on practical experience which is delivered by case active academic staff who are world leaders in the field.
+Our course provides you with training in dedicated laboratory areas with access to the skeletal collections in the Centre for Anatomy and Human Identification (CAHID).
+There are is unique mix of theoretical subject matter combined with hands on practical experience which is delivered by case active academic staff who are world leaders in the field.

 Centre for Anatomy & Human Identification

 The award winning staff of CAHID are among the most experienced in the UK in the fields of human identification, forensic anthropology, cranio-facial reconstruction and the study of the human body.
 We are regularly contacted for advice and input in high-profile forensic cases both at home and abroad and all staff who run and teach on the courses are certified by the Royal Anthropological Institute of Great Britain and Ireland and are case active practitioners.
 The cases involving our staff inform much of the our research which enables us to maintain a high profile within the forensic community.